schmittjoh/JMSPaymentCoreBundle/Resources/doc/index.rst

 ==================
 This bundle provides a unified view of all payment protocols being implemented by plugins by means of a simple facade.
-The payment plugin controller (PPC) can be used to access multiple payment backends through a simple and unique API.
+The payment plugin controller (PPC) can be used to access multiple payment backends through a simple and unified API.

 Additionally, the bundle provides the following facilities to plugin implementations: